 Salvador Metro, Bahia, Brazil

 Salvador Metro is an under-construction metro system in the city of Salvador in Bahia state, Brazil.
 The first section of line one was finished and became operational in June 2012, while line two is expected to be completed by 2017.
+The first phase of the line 1 was completed in June 2014, just in time for the FIFA World Cup.

 The project is sponsored by the Federal government of Brazil as well as the state government of Bahia, and is operated by CCR (Companhia de Concessões Rodoviárias) Metrô Bahia, which is a consortium of Spanish companies Construcciones y Auxilar de Ferrocarriles (CAF), ICF and Dimetronic.